naresh2478/ip/docs/README.md

 ## Troubleshooting
 - **Invalid command?** Jack will show an error message.
 Check your command format.
-- **App not starting?** Ensure you have Java 11 or above installed.
+- **app not starting?** Ensure you have Java 11 or above installed.
 - **Still stuck?** Check the [project README](../README.md) or contact the developer.

 ---